top of page

 Blue Sky Mentorship Program: "The Procrastinator" Blog

 Saludos!
-I was fortunate enough to be a part of the Mentorship Program at Blue Sky Studios for this summer!
+I was fortunate enough to be a part of the Mentorship Program at Blue Sky Studios for summer 2020!
 As a Lighting Mentee, I decided to recreate an illustration from the AMAZING artist Yaoyao Ma Van As.

 My goal was to create entirely all four shots with a bit of a twist!
 I have finalized the midday shot with the help of my mentor and will continue to work on the other shots so stay tuned!

 Of course, at the start of every project, I love creating a spreadsheet and really analyzing exactly what is in the scene, it's placement, what is it's purpose, and it's textures.

 It's a great way to keep myself on track, motivated, and feels pretty nice checking a box and turning it green haha.